 a toasted almond plum cake

-this recipe was originally published in the august 2021 newsletter
+this recipe was originally published in the august 2021 newsletter — feel free to click here if you’d like to subscribe!

 • Save

 As a disclaimer, I must tell you that I did not dream up this almond cake recipe myself.
 I first found it years ago on a website that sadly no longer exists, so unfortunately I don’t know to whom the credit is due.
 All I know is I’ve been making it for years with slight tweaks and it’s always a hit.
 The original recipe was in US cups and had no mention of whole toasted almonds or lemon zest.
-It called for grapes, almond extract, and a dusting of powdered sugar on top, but I make it without the extra sugar or almond extract (and have tried it with cherries and plums too) and, no matter how you make it, it inevitably turns out to be really, really good.
+It called for grapes, almond extract, and a dusting of powdered sugar on top, but I make it without the extra sugar or almond extract (and have tried it with cherries and peaches too) and, no matter how you make it, it invariably turns out to be really, really good.

 how to make the almond cake